Small Business Administration Paycheck Protection Program

 - If you want to start preparing your application, you can download a copy of the PPP borrower application form to see the information that will be requested from you when you apply with a lender.

 What are the loan details/forgiveness?
+Another change to the program is that PPP borrowers can now choose a loan forgiveness period ranging from eight to 24 weeks.
 The loan will be fully forgiven if the funds are used for payroll costs, interest on mortgages, rent, and utilities (due to likely high subscription, at least 75% of the forgiven amount must have been used for payroll).
 Loan payments will also be deferred for six months.
 No collateral or personal guarantees are required.
 Neither the government nor lenders will charge small businesses any fees.
 Forgiveness is based on the employer maintaining or quickly rehiring employees and maintaining salary levels.
 Forgiveness will be reduced if full-time headcount declines, or if salaries and wages decrease.
 This loan has a maturity of 2 years and an interest rate of 1%.

 What if I work at a private club and am not currently covered under the CARES Act?
 Through its Main Street Lending Program, the Federal Reserve will purchase loans made by banks to small and mid-sized businesses.
 The program offers 4-year loans to eligible businesses, which include those with fewer than 10,000 employees or $2.5B in 2019 revenues.
 Importantly, while these loans offer a one-year deferral of interest and principal payments, the loans are not forgivable and must be repaid.
 Under the program, eligible banks may extend new loans to eligible businesses or increase the size of existing loans.
 Many of the program’s details are not finalized, such as whether or not (c)(6)s and (c)(7)s are eligible, but the current presumption is that they will be eligible.
 If you are interested in applying, contact your financial provider.
 Eligible lenders include U.S. insured depository institutions, bank holding companies, and savings and loan holding companies.
 Click here for further guidance if you are in this situation.